 Surprisingly, a beginner can easily learn how to replace a kitchen faucet.
 We’ve written out clear instructions for you to tackle this DIY project.
 What’s great is that while these instructions are written for how to replace a kitchen faucet, the same principles apply when replacing a bathroom faucet.
 So strike on, home repair enthusiast!
-You’ll knock this one out the park and be well on your well to installing your new bathroom faucet next week!
+You’ll knock this one out the park and be well on your way to installing your new bathroom faucet next week!

-How to Replace a Kitchen Faucet:
+How To Replace A Kitchen Faucet:

 Step 1: Turn off the water shut-off valves for the hot and cold water.
 These are typically located in the cabinet directly under the sink.

 Step 2: Open up the faucet as if you were turning it on to relieve any built-up pressure.
-Some water may leak out, but should stop completely.
+Some water may leak out but should stop completely.
 If the water doesn’t stop, your water shut-off values may not be working all the way, in this case, call a professional.

 Step 3: Using an adjustable wrench and a pair of channel locking pliers, disconnect both of water lines from the faucet.
-If supply lines are old and gaskets worn out, consider replacing them with flexible supply lines when you install the new faucet.
+If supply lines are old and gaskets are worn out, consider replacing them with flexible supply lines when you install the new faucet.

 Step 4: Use a basin wrench or a socket wrench to remove the nut holding the faucet tailpiece assembly in place.